mics-sbd/just-add-water/docs/features.md

 ## Declarative Infrastructure

-Pegasus leverages terraform in order to express cloud infrastructure as repeatable and auditable code.
+Secure By Design leverages terraform in order to express cloud infrastructure as repeatable and auditable code.
 By enforcing strict code-review practices and implementing simple CD, it means that a model of current infrastructure is always checked in.
 As much as possible, infrastructure is created with secure